Round Valley Settler Massacres of 1856–1859: California Legislature Joint Special Committee

 In 1860, a Joint Special Committee of the California Legislature was formed to investigate the "Mendocino Indian War" and complaints of Indian harassment from politically influential ranchers.
 The majority report of this committee (authored by four of the committee's five members) states:

 "Accounts are daily coming in from the counties on the Coast Range, of sickening atrocities and wholesale slaughters of great numbers of defenseless Indians in that region of country.
 Within the last four months, more Indians have been killed by our people than during the century of Spanish and Mexican domination.
 For an evil of this magnitude, some one is responsible.
 Either our government, or our citizens, or both, are to blame.

-"No provocation has been shown, if any could be, to justify such acts.
+No provocation has been shown, if any could be, to justify such acts.
 We must admit that the wrong has been the portion of the Indian—the blame with his white brother.
 In relation to the recent difficulty between the whites and Indians in Mendocino County, your committee desire to say that no war, or a necessity for a war, has existed, or at the present time does exist.
 We are unwilling to attempt to dignify, by the term 'war' as slaughter of beings, who at least possess human form, and who make no resistance, and make no attacks, either on the person or residence of the citizen."

-The majority report recommended that in order to save the Indians, it would be necessary to expand the size of the reservation by a factor of four to include nearly all of Round Valley, to buy out the White settlers with property in the valley, and to invest more money in ensuring that the Indians had protection and an adequate food supply.

-The minority report, authored by dissenting California House member Joseph B. Lamar (Mendocino, Sonoma), suggested instead that the settlers had acted appropriately and that the only solution was to round up the Indians as slaves and have the government provide land for their upkeep to their White masters.
+The majority report recommended that in order to save the Indians, it would be necessary to expand the size of the reservation by a factor of four to include nearly all of Round Valley, to buy out the white settlers with property in the valley, and to invest more money in ensuring that the Indians had protection and an adequate food supply.
+The minority report, authored by dissenting California House member Joseph B. Lamar (Mendocino, Sonoma), suggested instead that the settlers had acted appropriately and that the only solution was to round up the Indians as slaves and have the government provide land for their upkeep to their white masters.

-Despite the support of 4 out of 5 committee members, the California Legislature chose to ignore the majority report and it was never read to the full legislature.
+Despite the support of four out of five committee members, the California Legislature chose to ignore the majority report and it was never read to the full legislature.
 Instead, the Legislature generally took the route of Rep. Lamar in blaming the Indians for the conflict.
-Rep. Lamar helped to push through legislation broadening the Indians eligible to be forcibly enslaved by White settlers.
-An editorial in the San Francisco Herald tragically mocked the government’s disturbing position.
+Lamar helped to push through legislation broadening the Indians eligible to be forcibly enslaved by white settlers.
+An editorial in the San Francisco Herald tragically mocked the government's disturbing position: "We ... propose to the Legislature to create the office of Indian Butcher, with a princely salary, and confer it upon the man who has killed most Indians in a given time, provided it be satisfactorily shown that the Indians were unarmed at the time, and the greater portion of them were squaws and papooses."